Search

 Commencement

-Why Study Clinical Psychology at IMU?
+Why Study Clinical Psychology (Master) at IMU?

 An Established Private Healthcare University

 IMU is Malaysia’s first and most established private medical and healthcare university with over 30 years of dedicated focus in healthcare education.
+The IMU is placed under the Competitive (Berdaya Saing) category under SETARA 2022 for the third consecutive year.

 Comprehensive Curriculum

-The curriculum is tailored in a comprehensive manner which prepares students to be competent in performing psychological assessment, diagnosis and various psychological intervention (for example, individual, couples and family therapy) catered to a population of diverse gender, age, cultural, ethnic and socioeconomic background
+The curriculum is tailored in a comprehensive manner which prepares students to be competent in performing psychological assessment, diagnosis and various psychological intervention (for example, individual, couples and family therapy) catered to a population of diverse gender, age, cultural, ethnic and socioeconomic background.

 Serving the Community